tawesoft/untrusted.py/README.md

 #### `untrusted.mapping`

-This is a [view](https://docs.python.org/3/library/stdtypes.html#dictionary-view-objects) over any `dict`-like object mapping keys to values, containing untrusted values and, optionally, even untrusted keys.
+This is a [view](https://docs.python.org/3/library/stdtypes.html#dictionary-view-objects) over any `dict`-like object mapping trusted or untrusted keys to untrusted values.

 * Looks like a native `dict`.
 * Feels like a native `dict`.